 Nationally Accredited Programs for School-Age Children

-Tuesdays, 4:30 p.m For members age 9-12.
-Join the Torch Club, a Boys & Girls Club program that brings young people together to participate in activities geared towards recreation and community service.
-FREE with a Youth Center Membership.
+Join Torch Club, a Boys & Girls Club program that brings young people together to participate in activities geared towards recreation and community service!
+FREE with Youth Programs Membership.

-Passport to Manhood This is a new program geared towards young men, ages 8-17, to promote positive values and responsible behavior.
-You must be a YC member or pay guest fee to participate.
+This is a new program geared towards young men to promote positive values and responsible behavior.
+You must be a YP member or pay guest fee to participate.

-1st and 3rd Friday of each month.
-This club is designed for teens, ages 13-18, to develop character and leadership skills through community involvement, electing club officials, attending regional and national conferences, holding fund-raisers, and planning and implementing events for the local community.
+This club is designed for teens to develop character and leadership skills through community involvement, electing club officials, attending regional and national conferences, holding fund-raisers, and planning and implementing events for the local community.

 Congressional Award Program